Despair-Games/poketernity-locales/.github/pull_request_template.md

-## What are the changes introduced by this PR
+## What are the changes introduced by this PR?

 <!-- Tell what this PR does and why -->
 <!-- Specify which keys are being created, added or removed, if any -->